kktsubota/uniform-quantizers/README.md

 ## Dataset
 Prepare ImageNet and the Kodak dataset.

 We removed images whose shorter edge is smaller than 256 pixels for ImageNet.

-You can download the list of images that we used in our experiments by the following commands.
+Download the list of images that we used in our experiments by the following commands.

 ```
 mkdir datasets